Scalable Wake-up of Multi-Channel Single-Hop Radio Networks: A Lower Bound

-It remains to show that there are at least two sets in $\cS$ satisfying also condition (a), that is, intersecting in a set of $\frac{k}{2}$ elements.
-We use Fact~\ref{fact:FF}, for $\kappa=k$ and $\lambda=\frac{k}{2}$ such that $\frac{k}{2}$ is a prime power, to obtain that any sub-family of $\cF_{k}^n$ containing sets that have pairwise intersections of size different from $k/2$ has at most these many elements:
+It remains to demonstrate that there are at least two sets in $\cS$ that also satisfy condition~(a), that is, their intersection has $\frac{k}{2}$ elements.
+We use Fact~\ref{fact:FF}, for $\kappa=k$ and $\lambda=\frac{k}{2}$, such that $\frac{k}{2}$ is a prime power.
+It gives that any sub-family of $\cF_{k}^n$ containing sets that have pairwise intersections of size different from $k/2$ has at most these many elements:

-It follows that it is sufficient to show that the following inequality holds:
+which equals $\frac{1}{2}{n \choose k/2}$ by Lemma~\ref{lem:binomial-simplification}.
+It follows that it is sufficient for the following inequality to hold: